UDraw GameTablet

 The uDraw GameTablet is a gaming graphics tablet released by THQ for the Wii in 2010, and for the PlayStation 3 and Xbox 360 in 2011.
 It has a pressure-sensitive stylus which allows users to draw and view their creations on screen.
 The tablet is motion-sensitive through either the Wii Remote or internal accelerometers, which lets users tilt and roll the tablet for various changes in gameplay.

 The initial white version of the device was introduced exclusively for the Wii on November 14, 2010.
 Subsequently, black-colored versions for the PlayStation 3, Xbox 360 and Wii were released a year later on November 15, 2011.
 The Wii uDraw GameTablet is bundled with an art-based video game, uDraw Studio, while the uDraw GameTablet for the PlayStation 3 and Xbox 360 comes with uDraw Studio: Instant Artist.
 Additional titles include uDraw Pictionary, Disney Princess: Enchanting Storybooks, Marvel Super Hero Squad: Comic Combat, The Penguins of Madagascar: Dr. Blowhole Returns – Again!, SpongeBob SquigglePants and Dood's Big Adventure.

-While the initial release of the device for the Wii met with some success, THQ's expanded release of the uDraw for the PlayStation 3 and Xbox 360 has been described as a "disaster".
+The initial release of the device for the Wii met with some success, but THQ's expanded release of the uDraw for the PlayStation 3 and Xbox 360 has been described as a "disaster".
 THQ's Chief Financial Officer described 1.4 million unsold units as the primary reason for a revenue shortfall of around $100 million.

 THQ discontinued production of the tablet in early February 2012.
 "THQ has no future commitments or plans to manufacture uDraw hardware," the company told investors.
 "THQ's strategy is to focus on its premium core and fighting franchises and to expand its digital revenues."
 Following the eventual collapse of THQ in December 2012, former company president Jason Rubin described the uDraw as one of the "massive mistakes" which had led to the company's demise.

-Creation and development

-The uDraw GameTablet was developed by THQ as a gaming accessory for the Wii.
-It was the first drawing device for the seventh generation consoles.